kennethlng-signal/kafka-connect-example/README.md

       context: .
       dockerfile: Dockerfile
 ```

+The Docker Compose file will automatically build out the image.

 The rest of the fields are untouched from the original Docker Compose file in the Quickstart project.